-You play a rookie who has been brought it as an intern to test out some new equipment that Egon and Ray have been working on.
-Of course there are the jokes throughout the game of how they hope the pack works and they’ve not tested it yet, especially in the rain, as they’ve never tested it outside in rain before.
+You play a rookie who has been brought in as an intern to test out some new equipment that Egon and Ray have been working on.
+Of course, there are the jokes throughout the game of how they hope the pack works and they’ve not tested it yet, especially in the rain, as they’ve never tested it outside in rain before.

 You’re thrown straight into the game and of course, things start getting a little busy as the ghost world is starting to cross through into our dimension, which is a very bad thing.
 A little fuzzy on the whole bad?
 Well, as Egon explains, two dimensions cannot exist in the same space at the same time.

 I’m not going to get carried away and ruin the story, but I’m am going to say that the classics ghosts from the films are seen throughout.
 You get to recapture Slimer, hunt down the Librarian who was the first ghost the Ghostbusters ever encountered, and of course, the Stay Puft Marshmallow man.

 Catching ghosts in the game is great fun.
 There can be a lot of buttons to press at once sometimes, but you get to grips with the controls in no time.

 All you need to do is point the target cursor at the ghost and press R2 to release your proton stream and “wear the ghost down”.
 Each ghost has an energy bar which can be seen whenever the cursor is over the ghost.
 Get this bar down into the red, and you’ll have it in your stream.